Grant's Tomb: 1960s and 1970s renovations

 The dome was repainted in 1974.

 In 1970, NPS workers demolished bronze cases that had displayed battle flags.
 The flags themselves, as well as some letters and other documents, were placed into storage; the documents were stored under a water heater, where they were damaged significantly.
 That year, more floodlights were added to the memorial.
 Beginning in 1972, the granite benches around the memorial were replaced with mosaic-tile benches designed by Pedro Silva.
 The benches were intended to discourage graffiti on the tomb, which by then cost $11,000 a year to remove.
 Initially budgeted at $20,000, the benches ended up costing $50,000 and took two years to complete.
 The NPS added fans and reinforced the steel frame of the roof from 1973 to early 1974.
 This was followed later the same year by a repainting of the dome and barrel vaults inside the monument, which required a two-month closure of Grant's Tomb in late 1974.
-Both the facade and interior of the tomb were designated as city landmarks in 1975.

 Late 1970s to early 1990s

 By the 1970s, the tomb was vandalized and graffitied on a regular basis, and homeless persons, drug users, and muggers frequented the memorial.
 Local residents reported that the sculptures around the tomb were generally spared from graffiti, though there were calls to remove the sculptures, which had decreased by the 1980s.
 The New York City Landmarks Preservation Commission designated the mausoleum as a city landmark in 1975; the designation applied to both the facade and the interior.
 The visitor pavilion west of Grant's Tomb closed in the 1970s, and annual patronage bottomed out at just over 35,000 in 1979.
 Meanwhile, the NPS was largely unsuccessful in its attempts to prevent graffiti and other damage.
-Even when the tomb was repaired, it was often damaged again; for example, the eagle statues were damaged so frequently that the NPS procured several replacement beaks for these sculptures.
+Even when the tomb was repaired, it was often damaged again; for example, the eagle statues were damaged so frequently that the NPS procured several spare beaks to use as replacements.
 The NPS spent $50,000 to renovate the tomb from 1982 to 1984, at which point the tomb averaged 75,000 visitors per year.
 The NPS hired security guards to patrol the tomb, but vandals simply waited until the guards' shifts ended.
 The tomb's entire staff consisted of two janitors and one person handing out pamphlets, and there were no longer guided tours.
 The upper level was closed because of staff shortages.